errea/Html-Css-Capstone-GlobalConcert/README.md

 # Html-Css-Capstone- Music Global Concert

 This capstone project is to build for the HTML &amp; CSS Technical Microverse curriculum based on an online website for a conference.
-I am to follow the given design of the website, but I must personalise the content, i.e., instead of a conference you can build a website for a concert or for a web development course.
+I am to follow the given design of the website, but I must personalise the content and be creative, i.e., instead of a conference concert I decided to build a Music concert.

 ## Week 4  HTML/CSS  Microverse Capstone Project

-This project was created as a clone of the New York Times - Article Page.
+This project was created to reflect the RWD pattern for website.
+I had to start with the mobile responsiveness.
-The collaborative Coding experience was an amazing experience, spending time and holding each other accountable  to learn and  create this project from ground was fun.
-I was sure to complete the project and understan every bits in details.
+The project was solo but time to time i met with my coding partner for accounttabuility, ideas since no man is an Island of himself.
+I was sure to complete the project and understand every bits in details.

-This project was my  first experience with the use of linters, which was great and understandable.

 >Skills Revived & Learned:

 - Versioning & best practices of maintaining branches of safe deployed and local dev
-- git flow & Github flow
+- Git flow & Github flow Practice
-- HTML, CSS new and better elements, semantics, features etc
+- HTML, CSS semantics, features  and best practice (DRY)etc
+- Using CSS framework like Bootstrap for RWD
 - Cloning - the hard work and skills needed to successfully make a clone.
 - Linter - install & fix tests {still not managed to get styleint to run on VSC locally}
 - Collaborative learning, being patient, helping each other succeed.